Sex selection: The Ericsson method

 The Ericsson method, first applied in a clinical setting in the 1970s by Dr. Ronald J. Ericsson, uses higher concentrations of sperm of the desired sex to increase the likelihood of conceiving that sex.

 When used to increase the likelihood of a female child, studies have resulted in between 70% and 80% female children.

-When used to increase the likelihood of a male child, studies have resulted in between 50% to 75% male children.
+When used to increase the likelihood of a male child, studies have resulted in between 50% and 75% male children.

 Currently, approximately 50 gender selection centers in the United States use the Ericsson Method for artificial gender selection.

 The Ericsson method separates male and female sperm by passing them through a column filled with blood protein, human serum albumin.
 As the sperms enter the human serum albumin, the differences in mass between the X and Y chromosomes manifest as the lighter male sperms push deeper into the protein than the females dragged down by the weight of the extra "leg" of the X sex chromosome.
 This tiny difference creates separate layers of concentrated male and female sperm.
 The layers of gender-selected sperm are of higher concentrations but not pure.
 This lack of purity explains the 30% chance of gender selection failure of the Ericsson method.